MurzNN/highlight-scaled-images-userscript/README.md

 ## Usage

 - Open any page with images.
-- Open Tampermonkey/Greasemonkey settings and enable the script for this domain.
+- Add the domain to the list of enabled in the userscript menu.
 - The script will scan and highlight scaled images.
 - Overlays show: scale % (2 decimals), natural size, rendered size, and proportional hints (2x/4x).